 “100 days is a cliché,” said Ann Compton, a former White House correspondent for ABC News.
 “It is not a number that’s based in any kind of reality… [Transitions] can last throughout the entire first year, and that’s why… our meeting today is called: It isn’t over.”

 Watch the full event recording below.

-This post is authored by Katie Sun, an intern on the Partnership’s Communications team.
+Katie Sun is a former intern on the Partnership’s Communications team.